It’s hard to get an unbiased take on lab grown diamonds. Lab grown diamonds have been popping up recently as a new option all over.

 There you can choose how you'll pay for the ring (we accept PayPal, credit/debit and offer a few different financing methods).
 Keep in mind, ship and production times take approximately 2 - you will get an email the night before the package ships out so you can plan for an adult to be home to sign for it.

-Can you tell the difference between lab grown diamonds and natural diamonds?
+Can you tell the difference between lab grown diamonds vs natural diamonds?

 Are lab grown diamonds real diamonds?

-Can a jeweler tell if a diamond is lab grown?
+Can a jeweler tell if a diamond is a lab grown?

-Yes, they are ethical.
-Lab grown diamonds are also a responsible, eco-friendly choice since no mining is required.
-While it does take a lot of energy to make them, lab diamonds are perceived as the more sustainable option because of the environmental implications of mining diamonds (like anything you mine from the Earth).
+Yes, they are ethical. they are also a responsible, eco-friendly choice since no mining is required.
+While it does take a lot of energy to make them, they are perceived as the more sustainable option because of the environmental implications of mining diamonds (like anything you mine from the Earth).

 Natural diamonds have a pretty unfortunate history where blood diamonds were present.
 Since then, there has been an international effort to get these out of the supply chain (called the Kimberley Process) - some activists argue the process is not effective enough, on the other end, some argue that mining provides livelihoods and export income for these countries… Regardless, all sellers listed on Rare Carat must have conflict-free policies, and we’re working with companies like Everledger so you can see the origin of your natural diamond.

-You can search across lab grown diamonds on Rare Carat.
+You can search for lab grown diamonds on Rare Carat.
 But regardless of where you buy, GIA gemologists are available to help you.

-Do the 4 C’s apply to lab grown diamonds?
-How do I value lab grown diamonds?
+Do the 4 C’s apply to lab diamonds?
+How do I value laboratory diamonds?

-Lab created diamonds are grown in a laboratory, not by nature - but it’s still the same chemical structure.
+Lab-created diamonds are made in a laboratory, not by nature - but it’s still have the same chemical structure.
 Lab grown diamonds can have inclusions just like natural diamonds.
 Lab grown diamonds can be flawless, but like natural diamonds, most are not.
 So you can go ahead and look for the same things (carat, cut, color, clarity).